California Landlord-Tenant Law

-We ranked the best landlords in the US based on a survey of our landlords.
-California landlords ranked third.
+We ranked the best landlords in the US, and based on our survey California landlords ranked third.
 California landlords understand their laws and rarely are in court against their tenants.

-California landlord-tenant law, for the most part, is relatively clear-cut.
+California landlord-tenant law is relatively clear-cut.
 However, many cities in the state have their own laws.
 It is important that landlords follow their city laws, because the laws in that city may be more in-depth than the state law.

 In this article, we will focus on the state’s landlord-tenant law, and the landlord-tenant law of two of California’s major cities, Los Angeles and San Francisco.

 California does not require security deposits, but we recommend that landlords collect them regardless.
 They are a good way to test a tenant’s financial stability.
 Also, they help landlords secure compensation for property damage caused by the tenant or the nonpayment of rent.
 In California, a landlord can withhold a security deposit for three reasons:

 - If there is damage caused by the tenant beyond normal wear and tear

 Most landlords in California collect a security deposit.
 Of the landlords who collect a security deposit, approximately 75% of them set the security deposit equal to the monthly rent price.
 In California, a security deposit cannot equal more than two months of rent, unless the apartment is furnished.
 If the apartment is furnished, then the security deposit cannot be higher than three months of rent.

 Amount Held for Security Deposit